Machine learning in earth sciences: Earthquake early warning systems and forecasting

-Laboratory earthquakes are produced in a laboratory setting to mimic real-world earthquakes.
-With the help of machine learning, the patterns of acoustical signals as precursors for earthquakes can be identified without the need of manually searching.
-Predicting the time remaining before failure was demonstrated in a research with continuous acoustic time series data recorded from a fault.
-The algorithm applied was Random Forest trained with about 10 slip events and performed excellently in predicting the remaining time to failure.
-It identified acoustic signals to predict failures, and one of them was previously unidentified.
-Although this laboratory earthquake produced is not as complex as that of earth, this makes important progress that guides further earthquake prediction work in the future.
+Earthquakes can be produced in a laboratory settings to mimic real-world ones.
+With the help of machine learning, the patterns of acoustic signals as precursors for earthquakes can be identified.
+Predicting the time remaining before failure was demonstrated in a study with continuous acoustic time series data recorded from a fault.
+The algorithm applied was a random forest, trained with a set of slip events, performing strongly in predicting the time to failure.
+It identified acoustic signals to predict failures, with one of them being previously unidentified.
+Although this laboratory earthquake is not as complex as a natural one, progress was made that guides future earthquake prediction work.

 Streamflow discharge prediction

-Real-time streamflow data is integral for decision making, for example, evacuations, regulation of reservoir water levels during a flooding event.
-Streamflow data can be estimated by information provided by streamgages which measures the water level of a river.
-However, water and debris from a flooding event may damage streamgages and essential real-time data will be missing.
-The ability of machine learning to infer missing data enables it to predict streamflow with both historical streamgages data and real-time data.
-SHEM is a model that refers to Streamflow Hydrology Estimate using Machine Learning that can serve the purpose.
-To verify its accuracies, the prediction result was compared with the actual recorded data and the accuracies were found to be between 0.78 to 0.99.
+Real-time streamflow data is integral for decision making (e.g., evacuations, or regulation of reservoir water levels during flooding).
+Streamflow data can be estimated by data provided by stream gauges, which measure the water level of a river.
+However, water and debris from flooding may damage stream gauges, resulting in lack of essential real-time data.
+The ability of machine learning to infer missing data enables it to predict streamflow with both historical stream gauge data and real-time data.

+Streamflow Hydrology Estimate using Machine Learning (SHEM) is a model that can serve this purpose.
+To verify its accuracies, the prediction result was compared with the actual recorded data, and the accuracies were found to be between 0.78 and 0.99.